 - The execution of Chapter 1 is a callback to the first execution in the original game... except Teruteru doesn't get bludgeoned to death, he gets deep-fried in a volcano.

-- It is revealed in Chapter 5 that in Chapter 1, the victim is not Togami, as the player is led to believe, but a Super High-School Level Imposter pretending to be him.
+- It is revealed in Chapter 5 that in Chapter 1, the victim is not Byakuya, as the player is led to believe, but an Ultimate Impostor pretending to be him.

 - Beach Episode:

 - During the Prologue, Hajime doesn't fully relax until Usami gives everyone school swimsuits and encourages them to play on the beach.

 - A more traditional type happens in Chapter 2.
 Naturally, it gets derailed by the discovery of a body before things can get into full swing.